is searching for qualified candidates to fill several open

 Position develops and identifies fundamental drivers for the PJM

 power market that are used by traders (commercial

 decision-making and trade ideas) and corporate (strategy,

 capital projects, M&A).
 Responsibilities include preparing

 fundamental research and building supply and demand models

 (day-ahead out 5 years); tracking market rule changes,

-providing a forward view on generation,
+providing a forward view on generation, transmission, load and

-developing stack models; identifying market inefficiencies, price
+models; identifying market inefficiencies, price opportunities

-trader tools.
+tools.
 Required: bachelor’s degree in a quantitative field

 (advanced degree is a plus); 5+ years’ professional experience